purelledhand/Serverless-Challenge/README.md

-## Serverless Challenge
+## Serverless Challenge 🙌
-2019 Winter, Serverless study
+2019 Winter, Serverless Study
+Project Scaffolding and other tips are wrote at each challenge.

 #### challenge list
 1. [Simple yes or no](https://github.com/purelledhand/Serverless-Challenge/tree/master/yes-or-no)